Emotional and Cognitive Empathy

 Empathy is an essential leadership skill that is often underutilized by today’s leaders.
 Emotional and cognitive empathy are needed to effectively lead and manage teams, relate to clients, and interact with people at all levels of an organization.

-In this course, we will understand empathy and how it impacts our personal and professional lives, highlighting some of the pitfalls that can arise when it is underutilized.
+In this course, we will learn to recognize and employ empathy and understand how it impacts our personal and professional lives, highlighting some of the pitfalls that can arise when it is underutilized.
 We will use case studies to identify empathetic behaviors and learn how they can benefit relationships within the professional setting.

 This Course Starts in: